Angarsk8/udemy_courses_scraping/README.md

 ###Usage

 To use this script be sure you have installed the required gems (you can see them in the Gemfile).
-I have already configured a bundle so check if you have the ***bundler*** gem installed, if not just execute `gem install bundler` in a terminal shell and then execute `bundle install` (this will install all the gems required to run the run.rb script)
+I have already configured a bundle so check if you have the ***bundler*** gem installed, if not, execute `gem install bundler` in a terminal shell and then execute `bundle install`(this will install all the required gems to run the run.rb script).

-Once you have install all the gems, execute the following command:
+Once you have installed all the gems, execute the script with the following command:

 ```
 ruby run.rb
 ```

-The above commad will scrape the data from some Udemy courses pages (The ones that are in the COURSES_PATHS constant in the categories.rb file) and retrieves the relevant data as a JSON that will be stored in a file called results.json.
+The above commad will scrape the data from some Udemy courses pages (The ones that are in the COURSES_PATHS constant in the categories.rb file) and retrieves the relevant data as a JSON and CSV(see below for more information).

-###Sample Output (results.json)
+###Sample Outputs

+* ***courses.json***:

 ```javascript
 [